-The City, as is typical for similarly sized municipalities, does not formally amend its budget throughout the fiscal period to match actual expenditures.
+The annual operating budget has always been used to encourage spending adherence to estimated expenditures and revenues.
+The City, as is typical for similarly sized municipalities, does not formally amend its budget throughout the fiscal period to match to actual expenditures or revenue.
 A detailed analysis of the variance between actual results and budgeted amounts is included in the Budgetary Comparison Schedule - General Fund contained in the Required Supplementary Information section of the accompanying financial statements and is herein incorporated by reference.